 a photo of baked pineapple casserole in a white dish

-But, I am totally aware this is a strange dish, but some things just work, and you really don’t taste the cheese.
-The cheese just adds a creamy, salty element to the pineapple flavor.
+But I am totally aware this is a strange dish, but some things just work, and you really don’t taste the cheese.
+The cheese just adds a creamy, salty element to balance out the sweetness of the pineapple flavor.

 Surprisingly, I have to admit that the flavors of this baked pineapple casserole recipe work so well, it’s become a family favorite for holiday meals!